Macrometacorp/compute-samples/sample-node-app/README.md

 $ gdnsl init
 ```

-The CLI will prompt you to enter your GDN URL, email address, and API key associated with your Macrometa account.
+The CLI prompts you to enter your GDN URL, email address, and API key associated with your Macrometa account.
 Please use the default `GDN URL` of `https://gdn.paas.macrometa.io` unless you have a specific `GDN URL` that you would like to use.

-It will then prompt you for the region you would like to deploy.
-When specifying a region, you may use `LOCAL`, `ALL`, or select from the following regions:
+Next, the CLI prompts you for the region you would like to deploy.
+When specifying a region, you may use `LOCAL`, `ALL`, or select from the list of available regions.

-- `gdn-eu-central`
-- `gdn-us-west`
-- `gdn-ap-south`

 > 💡 If you would like to deploy to multiple regions, please use a comma-separated list.

-Once you complete the initialization, the CLI will save a `gdnsl.yaml` configuration file in the directory.
+Once you complete the initialization, the CLI saves a `gdnsl.yaml` configuration file in the directory.

 ![GDNSL CLI Init](https://i.imgur.com/c4bkk5C.png)